-4.23 High Temperature Exposure
+4.23.
+High Temperature Exposure

 Residential sprinklers, less operating mechanisms, shall not show significant deformation, blistering, or fracture following exposure to an elevated temperature as detailed below.
-FM Approvals may conduct Discharge Coefficient (K-Factor) (Section 4.15) and/or Distribution (Section 4.30) tests on exposed samples to validate compliance with these requirements.
+The certification agency may conduct Discharge Coefficient (K-Factor) (Section 4.15) and/or Distribution (Section 4.30) tests on exposed samples to validate compliance with these requirements.